Rural property entrance with number 1 sign, curved roof barn structure, brick outbuilding, and green lawn under clear blue sky

 Has the Class Q Reform Changed Your Site?

 The numbers changed in 2024.
-If you looked at an agricultural building before and the maths didn't work, it might be worth another look.
+If you looked at an agricultural building before and the maths didn't work, it might now.

 Areas We Cover